This is a guest column by Mike Holman, the blogger behind Money Smarts Blog.

 - Shop around within that investment type for the best rates.

-About the Author: Mike Holman write about Canadian personal finance at Money Smarts Blog and also wrote The RESP Book: The complete guide to Registered Educational Savings Plans for Canadians available only at Amazon.If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+About the Author: Mike Holman write about Canadian personal finance at Money Smarts Blog and also wrote The RESP Book: The complete guide to Registered Educational Savings Plans for Canadians available only at Amazon.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).